 Above: 1st photo - The flower clusters of Climbing Rose.

 Below: 1st photo - There are numerous stamens with gold colored anthers.
 The pistils in the center form a slender column.
+Only one or the other are functional as the flowers are unisexual.
 2nd photo - Note the glandular hair on the buds and sepals.

 Below: 1st photo - The small thorns that occur usually at the stem nodes.
 2nd photo - The typical leaf of three leaflets with conspicuous veins and the small winged stipules toward the base of the leaf.

-Below: 1st photo - A cluster of hips in autumn; with the dark remains of the pistils and stamens, they are attractive.
-Sepals are not persistent on the hips in this species.
+Below: 1st photo - A cluster of hips in autumn; with the dark remains of the pistils, they are attractive.
+Sepals are not persistent on the hips in this species, which is unique in North American roses.
 2nd photo R. setigera tends to arch over so the stems can root.
 Without some object or other vegetation to climb on, the plant will sprawl like this example, however, that could be a nice ground cover.

 Below: 1st photo - The winged stipules at the base of the leaf stem which help identify this rose.
 2nd photo - The underside of the leaf has very fine hair.
-3rd photo - Leaves formed on very new wood can have five leaflets.
+3rd photo - Leaves formed on older wood can have five leaflets.

-Notes: Climbing Rose is not native to Minnesota but is an introduction from the east.
+Notes: Climbing Rose is not native to Minnesota but is an introduction from certain parts of the Eastern United States where it is native.
 It has established itself in the wild in most states east of the central plains except Minnesota and the Dakotas.
 Eloise Butler first planted it in 1915 when she obtained 25 plants from the Park Board Nursery.
 It was not noted on the 1951 or 1986 census but Gardener Cary George planted it again in 1994.
 Five species of wild rose are recognized as being native to Minnesota, R. acicularlis, R. blanda, R. arkansana, R. woodsii and a cross between R. woodsii and R. blanda known as Rosa ×dulcissima Lunell (pro sp.) [blanda × woodsii]

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.